 If you’ve read this blog, you know that the Battlestar Galactica reboot won me over pretty quickly.
 I became a fan about an hour into the mini-series, and stayed one through the whole four season run.
 The reboot didn’t damage my appreciation of the original, which I’d seen as a very young boy, and neither the old or the new detracted from one another in any way – despite what were some pretty controversial choices at the time.

 When Andor premiered and I watched the first three episodes, I wasn’t excited any more.
 I was underwhelmed.
-It didn’t immediately win me over, like the Battlestar mini-series had almost two-decades ago.
+It didn’t immediately win me over, like the Battlestar mini-series had almost two-decades earlier.

-Andor looked beautiful.
+The show looked beautiful.
 The acting was first class.
 The writing was perfect.
 The setting was not Tatooine (thank the Maker).
-There weren’t any Mandalorians running around (I enjoy Star Wars: The Mandalorian, it’s just that Mandalorians are starting to feel incredibly over-used), so there were a lot of big ticks for me…
+There weren’t any Mandalorians running around (I enjoy Star Wars: The Mandalorian, but Mandalorians are starting to feel over-used), so there were a lot of big ticks for me…

 But, it didn’t feel like Star Wars.